 So you’ve decided your laboratory would benefit from accreditation to ISO 17025.
 What next?
-To make the process as smooth as possible and get the most out of it, it is important that you understand these key steps:
+To make the process as smooth as possible and get the most out of it, you need to understand these key steps:

 Step 1 – Research

-In some cases you may need to read up on the regulations that your clients are working to, to find out if particular methods or techniques are specified.
+In some cases, you may need to read up on the regulations that your clients are working with to find out if particular methods or techniques are specified.
 If you know this before commencing with your ISO 17025 accreditation process, then you’ll save a lot of time by knowing exactly which of NATA’s technical requirements your laboratory must meet.

 Once you have copies of all of the accreditation documents, you are in for some serious study.
-Read through all of them and think about how your laboratory meets (or does not meet) these criteria.
+Review the documents, consider how your laboratory meets the criteria and identify areas that need attention.
+A good approach for this is a gap analysis.

 Step 2 – Develop your quality system